rominator1983/completeModInstallationManual/README.md

 # What is MOD on your Linux PC
 MOD is an lv2 host that allows you to connect multiple lv2 plugins (aka sound effects) in any order you like to modify your input signal (Guitar, vocals, saxophone or everything else).
 It is not limited to daisy chaining but lets you connect effects in parallel too.
 This is all based on open source software and can be used by anyone for free.

-The MOD that you can buy (for example the MOD dwarf) does all of that in a small comfortable box based on fast ARM processorsm and decent audio I/O equipment.
+The MOD devices that you can buy (for example the MOD dwarf) do all of that in a small form factor and pretty box based on fast ARM processors and decent audio I/O equipment.

-However it is possible to use the same software on your PC which this manual describes.
-You can do this for every day use or to test things before buying a MOD.
+However it is possible to use the same software on your PC.
+You can do this for every day use or just to test things before buying a MOD.
 It is however not possible to use the built in MOD store to buy additional plugins/effects provided by the MDO community and the MOD team.

 # Description of the components

 * MOD-host
-    Runs lv2 plugins and connects them via jack as desired
+    Runs lv2 plugins and connects them via a jack server (not neccessarily jackd) as desired
 * MOD-UI
     Controls MOD-host with a python webserver.
 Handles your presets.
 * MOD-plugin-builder
-    A set of scripts that aim to provide a huge list of LV2 plugins for your MOD
+    A suite to build a huge list of LV2 plugins for MOD

 # Base setup of operating system
 1. Install Ubuntu
      1. Use "Install third-party software for graphics and Wi-Fi hardware"
      2. Use "Download and install support for additional media formats
      3. After installing when asked for sending system information select not to send in order to not cause unneccessary network trafic.
+     4. Consider setting your screen timeout to never in order to not have your screen go blank mid session.
-     4. `sudo apt-get install ubuntustudio-installer -y`
+     5. `sudo apt-get install ubuntustudio-installer -y`
 2. Install Ubuntu studio and its components
+    As of [the documentation](https://ubuntustudio.org/ubuntu-studio-installer/) Ubuntu studio components can be installed by starting the launcher (I suppose windows key) and the ubuntu studio installer from there but that did not work for me as the ubuntustudio-installer was not installed out of the box.
+Instead do the following:
         `sudo apt-get install ubuntustudio-installer -y`

-    As of [the documentation](https://ubuntustudio.org/ubuntu-studio-installer/) Ubuntu studio can be installed by starting the launcher by pressing the windows key and searching for "ubuntu studio" but that did not work for me as the ubuntustudio-installer was not installed out of the box.

     Then start the Ubuntu studio installer by pressing the windows key and searching for "studio" and install the following components
     * linux-lowlatency
     * ubuntustudio-lowlatency-settings